 On behalf of The Marks Law Firm, L.L.C. posted in Legal Separation on Tuesday, March 22, 2011

-Did you know that Missouri is one of the many states in America that does not recognize common law marriages?
-In most states, if a couple has lived together for a long time, they receive a certain legal status which grants them a few of the advantages associated with marriage.
+Did you know that Missouri is one of the many states in America that does not recognize common-law marriages?
+In most states, if a couple has lived together for a long time, they receive a certain legal status that grants them a few of the advantages associated with marriage.
 For instance, if the couple ends their relationship, each partner has the right to seek financial support from their ex or compensation for large purchases made together, such as a house.

 In Missouri, however, there is no specific legal process mandating how long-term cohabitating couples must split assets or debt they accumulated during the course of their relationship.
 In some cases, deciding to split from a live-in girlfriend or boyfriend can be even more complicated than seeking a divorce.
 Many long-term couples must still work out issues such as property division and child custody, but often have no legal documents dictating how the break-up should proceed.